-Green tea, black tea, fruit tea or perhaps a nice cup of coffee – whatever you decide, you can be sure of serving your hot drinks stylishly in a FÜRSTENBERG coffee or teapot.
-You will find highly traditional designs in the porcelain manufacturer’s range as well as modern versions, shapes with a European design history, others with Asian influences, classic white pots and elegant designs with gold and platinum, or perhaps with a playful touch and floral decorations.
-Many of FÜRSTENBERG’s teapots come in two different sizes, either for a table with several guests or for one person to enjoy on their own.
+Green tea, black tea, fruit tea or perhaps a nice cup of coffee – whatever you decide, you can be sure of serving your hot drinks stylishly in a FÜRSTENBERG coffee or teapot pitcher.
+You will find highly traditional designs in the porcelain manufacturer’s range as well as modern versions, shapes with a European design history, others with Asian influences, classic white pitchers and elegant designs with gold and platinum, or perhaps with a playful touch and floral decorations.
+Many of FÜRSTENBERG’s teapot pitchers come in two different sizes, either for a table with several guests or for one person to enjoy on their own.
 Small but functional details ensure the enjoyment is perfect: the matching tea strainers in porcelain or metal, warmers to keep the contents hot for longer, and the matching milk jugs, creamers and sugar bowls.

 In addition to the numerous designs from the company’s own studio in Fürstenberg, tea and coffee pots by famous international designers are also available, including classics such as WAGENFELD, the Asian-inspired shape AURÉOLE by Kap-Sun Hwang, one of the most renowned master ceramicists of today, and Fluen by the Swiss designer Alfredo Häberli.